Design is one of those tricky areas of business which some people seem innately good at and others are terrible.

 Some of those brands will have logos you would immediately recognize, while others you would look straight past.
 What is the difference?
 The difference is the logo itself.
 Some work, some not so much.

-This checklist is structured so that the designer and the client are both present in the checklist and take their involvement in turns, one task at a time.
-This allows you to use the task assignments and due dates, and helps you easily see the progress of the process.
+Our Logo Design Process is structured so that the designer and the client are both present in the checklist and take their involvement in turns, one task at a time.
+This allows you to use the task assignments and due dates and helps you easily see the progress of the process.

 Research-based and iterations-focused, this logo process should help you hone your company into one small little icon.